-Ilana Masad is an Israeli-American writer, reviewer, editor, and proofreader/copy editor living in New York City.
+Ilana Masad is an Israeli-American fiction writer, book critic, essayist, and editor for hire.

-Her professional work in these fields began in 2012, when she spent a full academic year on the staff of The Oxford Student newspaper at Oxford University.
-During her first term she served as a copy editor; during her second term she served as chief copy-editor as well as editor of the Arts & Lit section, where she instituted a popular flash fiction column.
-Her final term at Oxford was spent serving as deputy editor (as well as de-facto chief copy-editor).
-She was also recruited by the Oxford University Student Union to serve on the editorial staff of E&E, a new magazine dealing with issues of the environment and ethics.
-The highlights of her time as an editor at the OxStu include her interview of Davey Havok (front-man of the band AFI and author of the book POP KIDS) and her interview with Joss Whedon, Amy Acker, and Alexis Denisof regarding their adaptation of Shakespeare’s Much Ado About Nothing.
+Her professional work in these fields began in 2012, when she spent a full academic year on the staff of The Oxford Student newspaper at Oxford University, where she worked as chief copy editor, section editor, and finally deputy editor.
+She was recruited by the Oxford University Student Union to serve on the editorial staff of E&E, a magazine dealing with issues of ethics and the environment.
+The highlights of her time at OxStu include her interviews with AFI frontman Davey Havok and with director and writer Joss Whedon, and actors Amy Acker and Alexis Denisof.

-Masad received her BA from Sarah Lawrence College, where she spent her final year as non-fiction editor of the Sarah Lawrence Review.
+Masad’s first publications of her fiction appeared in Tin House‘s Open Bar, as a winner of round two and the final round of the Master Plotto: Student Edition contest.
+Later, she also received the Rex Warner Literary Award from Wadham College.
+She received her BA from Sarah Lawrence College, where she spent her final year as nonfiction editor of the Sarah Lawrence Review.
 She began writing occasional book reviews, interned for Bookish, and later for Writers House Literary Agent.